thomas-kl/chik/README.txt

 When hitting the terminate button in Eclipse, on linux-systems, gradle and all workers are killed recursively, but in Windows, only gradle, but not the workers are killed, thus being a major annoyance.
-When now using ChildKiller and passing the gradle command line to it, a terminate from Eclipse kills: ChildKiller, the gradle process, and the gradle workers.
+When now using chik and passing the gradle command line to it, a terminate from Eclipse kills: chik, the gradle process, and the gradle workers.

 Compare the process tree: